Beekeeping equipment covers what you need to start an apiary.

 advantages and disadvantages.
 It's certainly (in South Africa anyway)

-should be sewed onto an old, very large T-shirt.
+should be sewed onto an old, very large, thick T-shirt.
 Our bees are mean, and

 if there's a way in, they'll find it.
 Safe beekeeping equipment is vital.

 This was one was made by she-who-must-be-obeyed.
 Perhaps in due course we'll look for a pattern, but I suspect it may be buried very deep since our seven year Dutch sojourn.

 There are a few bee-whisperers around who talk to their bees in sweet tones.
 For the rest of us a veil is vital, certainly if you are dealing with African killer bees.
 I can't verify it, but someone told me that bees kill more people in South Africa than all the other animals put together.
 Frankly I have my doubts, the mosquito and malaria must surely have that record.
 Or is it humans?
 They kill 30 000+ people every year...